jlaiii/RUST-BM-AFK/README.md

-# Rust Battlemetrics AFK Hour Adder Tool
+# Rust Battlemetrics AFK Tool

 A Python-based automation tool for Rust players to accumulate hours on Battlemetrics while AFK.
 This tool provides a user-friendly GUI interface with advanced features for server management, automation, and stealth modes.